We envision a future where every adult in Massachusetts has the knowledge, skills, and support they need to lead the life they aspire to live.

 In addition to ABE classes, ACLS funds innovative projects to enhance programs' delivery of services, including curriculum frameworks, health education, English Language Civics, community planning, distance learning, family literacy, workplace education, and technology.

-ACLS also funds the professional development of teachers and other professionals in ABE programs through the System for Adult Basic Education Support (SABES).
+ACLS also funds the professional development of teachers and other professionals in ABE programs through the public adult education of Massachusetts professional development (PD) system.

 Massachusetts Department of Elementary and Secondary Education 75 Pleasant Street, Malden, MA 02148-4906